 - 10.1 Demolition work must be undertaken in accordance with the provisions of Australian Standard AS 2601-2001 The Demolition of Structures.
-The Demolition Work Plan must comply with the safety requirements of this standard. - 10.2 Prior to the commencement of work, an ecologist, or similar qualified wildlife handler, should be present to collect and relocate locally any Common Brushtail Possums exposed during the course of the roof removal.
-Alternatively animals could be collected prior to the demolition works commencing, with all trees and other avenues that permit access to the roof space by possums being removed/cleared/blocked.
+The Demolition Work Plan must comply with the safety requirements of this standard. - 10.2 The preparation of a Hazardous Materials Survey must be undertaken prior to any demolition. - 10.3 Prior to the commencement of work, an ecologist, or similar qualified wildlife handler, should be present to collect and relocate locally any Common Brushtail Possums exposed during the course of the roof removal.
+Alternatively, animals could be collected prior to the demolition works commencing, with all trees and other avenues that permit access to the roof space by possums being removed/cleared/blocked.